Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime: Introduction

+Noting that this solution is an exact metric along UV to IR.
+It has a scaling property defined as

-The metric transforms covariantly under these transformations.
-Noting that this solution indeed exists as an exact metric along UV to IR.
-The Lagrangian setup for these kind of solutions is presented in \cite{Giataganas:2018ekx}, while the exact scaling factors of background solution in \cite{Giataganas:2018rbq}.\footnote{We would like to thank the Dimitrios Giataganas for pointing this out to us.} There are other related works in this background and context\cite{Giataganas:2018rbq,Gursoy:2018ydr,Ghasemi:2019xrl}.
+where the metric transforms covariantly under these transformations.
+The Lagrangian setup for these kind of solutions is presented in \cite{Giataganas:2018ekx}, while the exact scaling factors of background solution is in \cite{Giataganas:2018rbq}.\footnote{We would like to thank Dimitrios Giataganas for pointing this out to us.} There are other related works in this background and context \cite{Giataganas:2018rbq,Gursoy:2018ydr,Ghasemi:2019xrl}.

-Note also that the anisotropic IR metric \eqref{metric1} can be understood as a double wick rotation of the standard Lifshitz/HsV metrics as well as scaling of $z$ and $\theta$ \cite{deBoer:2011wk,Alishahiha:2012cm}.
+Note also that the anisotropic metric \eqref{metric1} can be understood as a double wick rotation of the standard Lifshitz/HsV metrics, e.g. \eqref{metric2}, as well as scaling of $z$ and $\theta$ \cite{deBoer:2011wk,Alishahiha:2012cm}.

 In this paper, we explore the effects of singularity as well as anisotropy in spatial direction on the entanglement entropy.
-Our motivation is finding the universal terms just like in the case of the corner contribution in the 2+1-dimensional isotropic space time.
+Our motivation is to find the universal terms just like in the case of corner contribution in the 2+1-dimensional isotropic space-time.